 - Most professors and teaching assistants (referred to as “Graduate Student Instructors/GSIs” at U-M) offer office hours, which is time set aside each week for the professors/GSIs to meet with students to help answer questions.

 - Take advantage of time with your professor, and be proactive in seeking out help when you need it.

-- If you would like to meet with a professor, e-mail him/her and set up a time to meet.
+- If you would like to meet with a professor, e-mail them and set up a time to meet.

-- You should ask what ways the professor prefers to communicate, since each professor has his/her own preferences.
+- You should ask what ways the professor prefers to communicate, since each professor has their own preferences.

 - Make sure that you are prepared to ask questions.

 - Be respectful of the professor’s time and don’t be late for appointments.
 Most meeting times do NOT follow “Michigan time.” (see below)